kcoul/nn-inference-template/README.md

 ## Unit Test / Benchmark

-To benchmark your plugin across different audio configuratioans and inference backends, you can use our test:
+To benchmark your plugin across different audio configurations and inference backends, you can use our test:

 ```bash
 # make shure all submodules are installed